snehaM2210/snehaM2210/README.md

-- 🔭 I’m currently building skills in python
+- 🔭 I’m currently building skills
-- 🌱 Presently I'm also learning react & javascript
+- 🌱 Presently I'm learning react.js
 - 👯 I'm eagerly looking forward to collaborate on Github
-- 🤔 I’m looking for help with websites,js and unity related stuff
+- 🤔 I’m looking for help with competitive programming
 - 💬 Ask me about how to keep the josh(spirit) high even in worst situations!
 - 📫 How to reach me: snehamallik665@gmail.com
 - 😄 Pronouns: She/Her